4 Inground Pool Options That Are Trending In 2019

 Yes, in fact there are many fiberglass pool designs that have tanning ledges.

 Sometimes tanning ledges are separate, stand-alone units that are mounted poolside.
-We've installed a separate tanning ledge on the G36 model in our own pool park.

 It is also possible to build custom tanning ledges on fiberglass pools.